-Figure 12.
-Comparison of the consumer satisfaction by aspects in 2013.
+Figure 14.
+Comparison of the structure customer satisfaction in 2013.

-Decision Trees were constructed using algorithm C4.5.
+Decision Trees were constructed using algorithm C4.5 and a tool "Deductor" [31].
 At the first step was constructed a tree for the all hotels of resort.
-Extracted rules are represented in Table 3.
+Extracted rules are represented in Table III.
 At the second step trees were constructed for hotel "A" and hotel "B".
-Significance values of a product's aspect groups are represented in Table 2.
+Significance values of a product's aspect groups are represented in Table II.
 In Figure 13, there are the decision trees created for hotel "A" and hotel "B".
-Due to the large size of the produced decision tree of the whole resort we omitted it, but in Table 3 its rules are presented that have reliability >80% and support >5% (5 rules from 27).

-By analyzing significance values (see Table 2), we can say that the main factors of consumer dissatisfaction are a low service level (34,8%), problems with food (16%), and complaints about the hotel rooms (4%).
-The most critical aspect group for the hotel "B" is "room" (57,3%).
-In absence of negative opinions on the aspect group "room", the review would be positive with a reliability of 95,5% (see Table 3, rule #10).
+Due to the large size of the produced decision tree of the whole resort we omitted it, but in the Table III its rules are presented that have confidence >80% and support >5% (it is five rules from 27).
+By analyzing significance values (see Table II) of product's aspect group on overall review's sentiment (i.e., on customer satisfaction), we can say that the main factors of consumer dissatisfaction are a low service level (34.8%), problems with food (16%), and complaints about the hotel rooms (4%).
+The most critical aspect group for the hotel "B" is "room" (57.3%).
+In absence of negative opinions on the aspect group "room", the review would be positive with a confidence of 95.5% (see Table III, rule #10).
 That is why the repair that was performed facilitated to a significant increase of consumer satisfaction.
-The most critical aspect group for the Hotel "A" is "service" that corresponds with the resort in a whole.
+The most critical aspect group for the Hotel "A" is "service"

+that corresponds with the resort in a whole.